ronibandini/Alvik/autocharge/readme.txt

 Arduino Alvik Autocharge prototype

+Note: Alvik is not charging while on, so I'm solving this issue.

 Roni Bandini, March 2025

 I decided to modify the Arduino Alvik to install a basic self-charging system without adding any sensors beyond those that come factory-installed.